 The Lake Champlain Islands cover 9,633 acres and consist of Alburg, Isle La Motte, North Hero, Grand Isle, and South Hero (the 5 largest of nearly 80 islands in the lake).
-The county includes a little less than 7,000 people (per the 2010 census).
+The county includes approximately 7,293 people (per the 2020 census).
 People connect to the mainland by the Sandbar Bridge at the southern end (South Hero), and the Swanton Alburg Bridge at the northern end of the Islands.
 The Rouses Point Bridge west of Alburg provides a highway link to New York State.
 All these links make the Islands accessible to both New York and Vermont interstates and is a short drive to Montreal.
 The commute from the Islands to Burlington is about 16 miles via I-89.

 Watch a video on Grand Isle County & the Lake Champlain Islands

 Lake Champlain Islands History

 The Lake Champlain Islands have a rich history.
 The oldest settlement in Vermont was Fort St. Anne, originally a primitive outpost constructed in 1666 by Sieur la Mothe.
 St. Anne's Shrine, located at the site of the original fort, was the site of the first Catholic Mass.
 Grand Isle is the site of the Hyde log cabin, believed to be the oldest log cabin in the United States.